Pradumnasaraf/Botchain/README.md

 pip3 install -r requirements.txt
 ```

-- Create a `.env` file in the root folder and add in your API keys and like so :
+- Create a `.env` file in the root folder and add in our API keys and like so :

 ```
-Note: Here I have included 2 sets of keys, because I am running 2 different bots from the same repo, you can also use one of them, either BTC or Doge
+Note: Here I have included 2 sets of keys because I am running 2 different bots from the same repo, we can also use one of them, either BTC or Doge

 BTC_CON_KEY = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX     (TWITTER_CONSUMER_KEY)
 BTC_CON_SECRET = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX  (TWITTER_CONSUMER_SECRET)